Gurdon-Super-Res-Lab/STED-Control/README.md

 # STED-Control
-Beam scanning STED microscope control software used at the Gurdon Institute, University of Cambridgge.
+Beam scanning STED microscope control software used at the Gurdon Institute, University of Cambridge.
 This software has been used for the collection of data found in [Trovisco et al. eLife (2016)](https://doi.org/10.7554/eLife.17537) and [Tischler et at.
 EMBO J (2019)](https://doi.org/10.15252/embj.201899518).

 # Software Requirements
 * NI LabVIEW 2016, 64-bit